The Keys to Setting Your Home Inspection Business up for Success

 Running a business requires getting a handle on lots and lots of paperwork.
 In addition to writing thorough inspection reports, you’ll need a way to file these reports to track your customers — and your contact with the real estate agents who sent them your way.

-You’ll also need a way to easily schedule appointments and track payments and invoicing.
-Even if you hire an accountant to take care of your bookkeeping and tax filing, you’ll still need a system for gathering receipts and other records to make his or her job easier at the end of the year.
+You’ll also need a way to schedule appointments and track payments and invoicing easily.
+Even if you hire an accountant to take care of your bookkeeping and tax filing, you’ll still need a system for gathering receipts and other records to make their job easier at the end of the year.

-Fortunately, there’s great business software out there that helps home inspectors do it all.
-HomeGauge has you covered with the best inspection software in the business, so you can manage and track all of your appointments, build easy-to-read reports, and accept payments all in one handy interface.
+Fortunately, there’s excellent business software out there that helps home inspectors do it all.
+HomeGauge has you covered with the best inspection software in the business, so you can manage and track your appointments, build easy-to-read reports, and accept payments in one handy interface.

-Once you tame the paperwork, you’ll have all the information you need to keep things running smoothly.
+Once you tame the paperwork, you’ll have all the necessary information to keep things running smoothly.
 And with the time you save, you’ll be able to invest more of your efforts into expanding your business, including all that marketing and networking to help you grow.

 Want to learn more about how HomeGauge helps home inspectors make it through the early years to develop a thriving business?
-Get 90% off a HomeGauge subscription for 90 days to help you envision what your new business can look like in action.
+Get a HomeGauge trial to help you envision what your new business can look like in action.
 We’re also here to help with plenty of free resources to help grow your home inspection business.

 Subscribe For Updates